Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/essay.md

 ## Sequence, sorting, and theory

-The temporal prefix should not be described as derivative markup extracted automatically from the signbox.
+The early distinction between authored prefix and spatial signbox matters in practice.

-It is written by an author according to a theory of sorting or analysis.
+The prefix is written by an author according to a theory of sorting or analysis.

 In current practice, Val's Sign Spelling Guidelines is the most prevalent theory.